pantheon-systems/documentation/source/_docs/assuming-write-access.md

     cd ~/sites/myawesomesite/ #Change this to your project directory.
     ```

 3. Move the directory you want to replace with a symlink.
-This servers two purposes; backing up any data that may otherwise be lost, and preventing the symlink from being nested inside the existing directory:
+This serves two purposes; backing up any data that may otherwise be lost, and preventing the symlink from being nested inside the existing directory:

     ```bash
     mv ./wp-content/path/plugin-excpects-write-to ~/